nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Server Side Request Forgery (SSRF) part of our threat model.
 In fact, given all our external storage adapters this can be considered a feature and not a vulnerability.

-This means that an user on your ownCloud instance could probe whether other hosts are accessible from the ownCloud network.
+This means that a user on your ownCloud instance could probe whether other hosts are accessible from the ownCloud network.
 If you do not want this you need to ensure that your ownCloud is properly installed in a segregated network and proper firewall rules are in place.